19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 # Ancestry

-Ancestries are the different fantasy species of intelligent humanoids, what other systems might call humans and demi-humans.
+Ancestries are the different fantasy species of intelligent [Humanoids](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md).
 The world of Mithrinia has the following ancestries.

 1. [Human](Human.md)
 2. [Elf](Elf.md)